nationalarchives/front-end-development-guide/development-guide.md

 * If the user’s browser only supports HTML they get content and the abilities to navigate and interact using forms.
 * If the user’s browser also supports CSS the application looks better.
-* If it can run JavaScript (and/or supports the newer JavaScript APIs colloquially known as _HTML5_) these technologies will be enhanced by those capabilities.
+* If it can run JavaScript (and/or supports newer technologies colloquially known as _HTML5_) the experience will be enhanced by those capabilities.

 The important points are that:
 * **only the core HTML is required to meet users’ basic needs**, and;